Cobordisms of sutured manifolds and the functoriality of link Floer homology: The cobordism category of sutured manifolds

-\begin{defn} We are going to say that a cobordism from $(M_0,\g_0)$ to $(M_1,\g_1)$ is \emph{balanced} if both $(M_0,\g_0)$ and $(M_1,\g_1)$ are balanced sutured manifolds.
-The balanced sutured manifolds and strong equivalence classes of balanced cobordisms form a full subcategory of $\Sut_0$ that we denote by $\BSut.$ \end{defn}
+\begin{defn} We say that a cobordism from $(M_0,\g_0)$ to $(M_1,\g_1)$ is \emph{balanced} if both $(M_0,\g_0)$ and $(M_1,\g_1)$ are balanced sutured manifolds.
+The balanced sutured manifolds and equivalence classes of balanced cobordisms form a full subcategory of $\Sut_0$ that we denote by $\BSut$. \end{defn}